 Are You Using Your Tire Air Pressure Gauge the Right Way?

 All tires need to be checked, including your spare tire.
 We recommend checking each tire at least once a month, but every two weeks would be best.
 The vehicle manufacturer will tell you the optimal PSI (pounds per square inch) of pressure.
-Make sure to follow the guide of your manufacturer, not your tires.
+Make sure to follow the guidelines of your manufacturer, not your tires.
 The PSI printed on the side of tires shows the “maximum permissible” pressure, not the pressure best for your vehicle.
 Over-inflated tires can be just as dangerous as under-inflated tires.

 You may have heard it’s best to check air pressure when the tires are “cold”.
 Keep in mind, “cold” tires have nothing to do with the outside temperature or the weather.
 “Cold” tires are simply those which have not been driven on for at least 3 hours.
 Check your air pressure before driving to the gas station and you should be fine.

 Check all tires and make a note of which ones need air added.
 When parking, try to get as close to the station’s air hose as possible so you can fill all tires quickly.
 Administer short bursts of air and keep checking the pressure every few seconds.
 Be careful not to over-inflate the tires.
 As you get closer to the optimal PSI, use less and less air.
 Keeping your tires properly inflated will provide a safe, comfortable, and efficient drive all year long.